yiiext/smarty-renderer/readme.md

 // ...
     'viewRenderer' => array(
         'class' => 'application.vendor.yiiext.smarty-renderer.ESmartyViewRenderer',
-        //from yii 1.1.16 you can set only ESmartyViewRenderer instead of full path alias.
-Other work will be done with composer autoload.
+        //from yii 1.1.16 you can set only classname (ESmartyViewRenderer) instead of full path alias.
+        //Other work will be done with composer autoload.
         'fileExtension' => '.tpl'
-        //... any other extension params (will be described below) ),
+        //...any other extension params (will be described below) ),
 ~~~